verdaccio/website/website/docs/setup-npm.md

 **These commands require npm 11.17 or newer.** They do not exist in earlier versions, and there is no Yarn or pnpm equivalent.

-`npm stage publish` never asks for a one-time password, which is what lets a CI pipeline prepare a release that a human approves later with theirs.
+`npm stage publish` never asks for a one-time password, in either two-factor mode, which is what lets a CI pipeline prepare a release that a human approves later with theirs.

+That pairing is the answer to the CI problem above: keep `auth-and-writes`, let the pipeline stage without a code, and require the code at `npm stage approve`, where there is a person to type it.
+Every write stays protected and nothing needs a code stored in a secret.

 See [staged publishing](staged-publishing) for the full flow and the permissions involved.